 The Bible repeatedly uses the word “walk” when speaking of our lifestyle—the way we live.
 But the psalmist uses the word “run” here.
 His desire to follow God was filled with enthusiasm; he wanted more than just a “casual stroll” with God.
 How about you?

 “As iron sharpens iron, so a man sharpens the countenance of his friend.”

 What kind of people do you surround yourself with?
-Just people who tell you what you want to hear or do you seek out friends who will challenge you in your walk with God?
-And what kind of a friend are you?
+Only people who tell you what you want to hear or do you seek out friends who will challenge you in your walk with God?
+And what kind of friend are you?
 Are you willing to sharpen others by your faithful walk with God, by standing up for God’s principles, and by speaking the truth in love even when it’s not easy?
 Do you truly sharpen others or just make them comfortable where they are?

 “Is my baby in heaven?”

 This is the most important question a grieving parent can ask.
 And even if the little one is someone else’s child, the issue remains: What happens to children: those unborn, stillborn, or youngsters when they die?
 Can you hope to see them again?
 Can you let go of your fear and guilt?
 Can God’s love soothe a wound so jagged?